readbeyond/aeneas/docs/source/index.rst

 In practice, the sync map will be output to a file with a precise syntax.
 Currently, the following formats are supported:

 #.
+ELAN annotation format (EAF) for research purposes,
+#.
 SMIL for EPUB 3 ebooks with Media Overlays,
 #.
 SBV/SRT/SUB/TTML/VTT for closed captioning,
 #.
 JSON for consumption on the Web, and
-#. "raw" CSV/SSV/TSV/TXT/XML for further processing.
+#. "raw" AUD/CSV/SSV/TSV/TXT/XML for further processing.

 Quick Start